The Body (song)

 "The Body" is a song by American hip hop recording artist Wale.
 It was released on September 9, 2014, as the first single from his fourth studio album The Album About Nothing (2015).
 The song, produced by Soundz, features singer Jeremih.
 It peaked at number 87 on the Billboard Hot 100.

 Music video

 A music video for the track was released on December 28, 2014.
 It was directed by Geoffroy Faugerolas.

 Samples

 The song samples "You Remind Me of Something", as performed by American R&B singer R. Kelly.

 Chart performance

 "The Body" peaked at number 87 on the US Billboard Hot 100 chart.
-The song was eventually certified gold by the Recording Industry Association of America (RIAA) for sales of over 500,000 digital copies.
+The song was eventually certified platinum by the Recording Industry Association of America (RIAA) for sales of over 1,000,000 digital copies.